Destination: California: Los Angeles

 The women’s clothes at Noodle Stories are always interesting, including Japanese labels, plus tables full of cashmere sweaters and good T’s, not to mention unusual socks.

 While you’re in the Melrose neighborhood, visit this funky, fresh conglomeration of men’s and women’s high and low.
 Labels include everything from Rodarte to Kate Moss’s Topshop Line and Grey Ant knits.
 It’s housed in what was once Charlie Chaplin’s dance school, now intentionally raw and unpolished.
 Men’s shirts are found in a room made of wall-to-wall Legos, if you’re into such things.

 Oscar de la Renta

-This shop opened in March, and not only is it situated at the back of a lovely courtyard, but there’s free valet parking.
+The designer’s boutique is it situated at the back of a lovely courtyard, and there’s free valet parking.